Updated: February 23, 2016, 1:08 pm

 (iii) The following portions of Farmington Bay Waterfowl Management Area:

 (A) within 600 feet of the Headquarters and Learning Center area; and

 (B) within 600 feet of dikes and roads accessible by motorized vehicles;

 (iv) Within 600 feet of the headquarters area of Ogden Bay Waterfowl Management Area;

 (v) Within the boundaries of all State Parks except those designated open by appropriate signage as provided in Rule R651-614-4;

 (vi) Within 1/3 of a mile of the Great Salt Lake Marina;

-(xi) Within 600 feet of Gunnison Bend Reservoir and its inflow upstream to the Southerland Bridge, Millard County;
+(xi) Below the high water mark of Gunnison Bend Reservoir and its inflow upstream to the Southerland Bridge, Millard County;

 (xii) All property within the boundary of the Salt Lake International Airport; and